jeffwilliams/srex/README.md

         0x0000:  01 00 00 00 05 00 01 00 00 04 00 00 00 00 00 00
         Payload:
         0x0000:  01 00 00 00 05 00 01 00 00 04 00 00 00 00 00 00

+# TODO

+Document an example for using the n[indexes] command.